0ranga/IGR203-web-server-lab/README.md

 ```sh
 npm install
 ```

+## Usage

-5. Start the server.
+1. Start the server.
 ```sh
 node app.js
 ```
-6. You should be able to open it at the following link:
+2. You should be able to open it at the following link:
 ```
 http://localhost:8080/micropubs
 ```